CLR Color Spectrum File Format

 Position

-The position is the floating point percentage value (from 0.0 to 100.0).
-Positions must be specified in increasing order from 0 to 100 percent, and the 0 and 100 percent positions must be specified in the file.
+The floating-point percentage value (from 0.0 to 100.0).
+The positions must be in increasing order, and both 0 and 100 percent positions must be explicitly included.

 Red